 - Assistance in the preparation of presentations for attending pathologists, residents, and fellows

-Weekday afternoon supervision of a resident who evaluates the 10-15 eye pathology cases generated each day.
-Collaborates in the generation of microscopic description and a tentative diagnosis.
+During weekdays, the fellow will supervise a resident who evaluates the 10-15 eye pathology cases each day.
+The fellow collaborates in the generation of microscopic descriptions and tentative diagnoses.
 After the fellow and resident have interpreted the set of cases, all slides will be reviewed by an attending pathologist and the fellow’s and resident’s diagnosis will either be confirmed or revised according to the attending’s recommendation.

 After this one-on-one review and discussion of each case, a preliminary diagnosis is reported to the surgeon by telephone, and the final results will be entered into the MGH CoPathPlus reporting system.
 Cases of exceptional diagnostic difficulty or of special educational value will be additionally reviewed with appropriate subspecialty pathologists at Massachusetts General Hospital when requested by the attending eye pathologist, the surgeon, the resident, or the fellow.
 The fellow will oversee this activity and order and collate any special stains to finalize the diagnosis.